bsai-krishna/ARDUINO-PROJECTS/README.md

 HELLO FELLOW CODERS :]

-This is sai..
-THIS Repo consists of many mini projects related to arduino and sensors.
+This Repo consists of many mini projects related to arduino and sensors.
 This would be of great help if you are a beginner to arduino environment and coding.

 FOR DTH.ino